trueauracoral/GridCut/README.md

 It's not dynamic enough if I want to be able to change size.
 I guess that's not feasable at my skill level.
 I will just need to fiddle with it till I find a size that works well enough.
 The drawing of the dirt blocks will need to use some other technique.
 ## 7/6/25
 Figured out line generation and drew temporary boxes to the screen.
-Tommorow need to figure out automatic tiling.
-Not sure how to do that.
+Implemented automatic tiling.